 Joint Tenants or Tenants in Common is a widely misunderstood concept and is often confusing to buyers when they are deciding on which of these options best suits their needs.
 Understanding the difference between Joint Tenants and Tenants in Common is extremely important considering the legal implications that can arise with either option.

-Purchasing or Selling property can be an overwhelming experience, particularly if it is your first residential transaction.
-Even more daunting is being handed a contract from an agent and being asked to sign on the dotted line when a purchaser or seller has little or no experience in what to look for in a contract. […]
+Purchasing or Selling property contract, property lawyer can be an overwhelming experience, particularly if it is your first residential transaction.
+Even more daunting is being handed a contract from an agent and being asked to sign on the dotted line when a purchaser or seller has little or no experience in what to look for […]

 Making the decision to purchase a property, particularly an investment property will be one of the most important purchases you will make.
 Whilst purchasing and owning an investment property can be a very rewarding experience, there are key items to consider when you make the decision to start your investment journey: Location, Location, Location Consider […]

 UPDATE!
 The First Homeowners Grant has been extended, but only for a limited time!
 If you are looking at purchasing your first property, now is the time to act as the First Homeowners Grant has been extended to 31 December 2017 June 30, 2018.
 First home buyer’s approved for the Grant will receive $20,000.00 towards the […]

 When the housing market is down and properties are plentiful, qualified buyers are clearly in the driver’s seat, but when things turn around, the balance of power shifts dramatically.
 If you are buying into a strong housing market, you will need to be a smart negotiator to do well, and that starts with shopping smart and determining a fair price for the property you want.